Awards Logo

 • The reaction of learners and other key stakeholders to the design has been positive.

-Presentations to the judging panel are required for all shortlisted entries in this category:
+Presentations to the judging panel are required for all shortlisted entries in this category.

 Excellence in the design of learning content - public & non-profit sector

-Judges will be looking for demonstrable evidence that:
+What the judges will be looking for

 • The design has been aligned to a clearly identified performance need.